End Polio Now

 As of the Fall of 2024, polio remains endemic only in Afghanistan and Pakistan.
 But it’s crucial to continue working to keep other countries polio-free.
 If all eradication efforts stopped today, within 10 years, polio could paralyze as many as 200,000 children each year.

-Now through Dec 31st, join in the fight to end polio by making your donation today.
 Since 1985, on October 24 Rotary International celebrates our support with Rotary World Polio Day.

 District 6270 has a goal to raise $39,000